IU-Capstone-Project-2025/Read-Tracker/Backend/API-contract.md

 Validation steps:

-1. Email must be valid email adress
+1. Email must be valid email address
 2. Checks if the email exists in the system.
 3. Generates unique token for reset  (e.g., 6-digit numeric or UUID or digits with letters).
 4. Sends the link to the email with this format: